 - strong organisational and time management skills with demonstrated ability to prioritise and handle multiple tasks concurrently

-- strong computer skills in using Microsoft Office products with the proven ability to accurately enter data and use a client record database, including:
+- strong computer skills in using Microsoft Office products with the proven ability to accurately enter data and use a client record database:

-- minimum typing speed of 60 words per minute is required
+- a minimum typing speed of 60 words per minute is required

 - a strong to advanced proficiency in using Microsoft Office products